 Awards

 Howey won a George Polk Award in 2024 for his two-part exposé of a controversial police interview tactic popularized by one of the nation’s largest developers of law enforcement policy manuals.
 He published the stories in partnership with the Investigative Reporting Program, the Los Angeles Times and Reveal from the Center for Investigative Reporting.
-His Los Angeles Times story also won a Sacramento Press Club Journalism Award for Best Criminal Justice Reporting.

 He also won a 2020 SPJ Excellence in Journalism Award for his reporting on San Francisco’s response to homelessness during the onset of the pandemic, and was a producer on the CalMatters reporting team that won third place at the 2020 Best of the West journalism awards for a series on a proposed law that would have been the strictest police shooting law in the country.